 Health Reimbursement Account (HRA)

 The HRA (Health Reimbursement Account) is an employer-sponsored plan to reimburse a portion of you and your eligible family member’s out-of-pocket medical expenses, such as deductibles, coinsurance, and pharmacy expenses.

 Furthermore, unused account balances roll over to the following plan year, provided your employer continues to offer the program, and you remain enrolled in it.
 Unspent account balances will roll over to the next plan year, provided your employer continues to provide the program, and you remain enrolled in it.

-Routine health care: office visits, X-rays, and lab work.
+- Routine health care: office visits, X-rays, and lab work.

-Hospital expenses: room and board, and surgery.
+- Hospital expenses: room and board, and surgery.

 - The program is fully funded by your employer and is designed to help you pay for out-of-pocket medical expenses.